cloudevents/spec/discovery.md

   that are used for this event `type`.
 The structure contains the following
   attributes:
   - `name` - the CloudEvents context attribute name used by this extension.
-It MUST adhere to the CloudEvents context attrbibute naming rules
+It MUST adhere to the CloudEvents context attribute naming rules
   - `type` - the data type of the extension attribute.
 It MUST adhere to the CloudEvents [type system](./spec.md#type-system)
   - `specurl` - an attribute pointing to the specification that defines the